-- 1. Conduct a clinical examination of a dental patient. - 2.
-To carry out additional methods of examination of the dental patient. - 3.
-Dissect carious cavities of different localization (I-V classes according to Black). - 4.
-Seal carious cavities with different filling materials. - 5.
-Methods of treatment of pulpitis. - 6.
-Mechanical treatment of the root canal with various endodontic instruments - 7.
-Antiseptic and medicamental treatment of the root canal.
-Obturation of the root canal - 8.
-Know the features of the stages of surgical treatment of periapical pathology. - 9.
-Method of tooth crown restoration with an anchor pin - 10.
-Be able to conduct a clinical examination of a patient with periodontal pathology. - 11.
-Be able to correctly draw up a medical history, make a plan for examination and treatment of the patient. - 12.
-Determine the indices of Silness-Loe; PMA; PI; CPITN; bleeding index; Pisarev-Schiller test and be able to analyze them. - 13.
-Be able to analyze and assess the condition of the bone of the alveolar process according to orthopantomonograms, panoramic radiographs, echoosteometry. - 14.
-Be able to determine the depth of periodontal pockets and their contents.
-Be able to determine the degree of mobility of the teeth. - 15.
-Have the technique of removing dental plaque with hand and electromechanical tools (sound and ultrasound). - 16.
-Be able to choose a local anesthetic and determine the dose.
-Use anatomical landmarks to determine the location of the target anesthesia. - 17.
-Practice the technique of local anesthesia for outpatient surgery - 18.
-To work out on a phantom a technique of removal of separate groups of teeth on the upper and lower jaws. - 19.
-Know the features of the stages of treatment of ulcerative and hypertrophic gingivitis. - 20.
-Know the features of the stages of surgical treatment of periodontal disease. - 21.
-Be able to prepare and apply periodontal dressings - 22.
-Be able to perform closed and open curettage of periodontal pockets.
+1. Conduct a clinical examination of a dental patient.

+2. To carry out additional methods of examination of the dental patient.

+3. Dissect carious cavities of different localization (I-V classes according to Black).

+4. Seal carious cavities with different filling materials.

+5. Methods of treatment of pulpitis.

+6. Mechanical treatment of the root canal with various endodontic instruments

+7. Antiseptic and medicamental treatment of the root canal.
+Obturation of the root canals.
+8. Stages of surgical treatment of apical periodontitis.

+9. Method of tooth crown restoration with an anchor pin

+10. Be able to conduct a clinical examination of a patient with periodontal pathology.

+11. Be able to correctly draw up a medical history, make a plan for examination and treatment of the patient.

+12. Determine the indice of Silness-Loe; PMA; PI; CPITN; bleeding index; Pisarev-Schiller test and be able to analyze them.

+13.Analyze and assess the condition of the bone of the alveolar process according to panoramic radiographs.

+14. determine the depth of periodontal pockets and their contents.
+Be able to determine the degree of mobility of the teeth.

+15. Have the technique of removing dental plaque with hand and electromechanical tools (sound and ultrasound).

+16. Choose a local anesthetic and determine the dose.
+Use anatomical landmarks to determine the location of the target anesthesia.

+17. Practice the technique of local anesthesia for outpatient surgery

+18. To work out on a phantom a technique of removal of separate groups of teeth on the upper and lower jaws.

+19. Stages of treatment of ulcerative and hypertrophic gingivitis.

+20. Stages of surgical treatment of periodontal disease.

-- 23. Be able to prescribe physiotherapy for periodontal disease. - 24.
+- 21. Prepare and apply periodontal dressings - 22.
+Be able to perform closed and open curettage of periodontal pockets. - 23.
+Physiotherapy for the treatment of the periodontal diseases. - 24.
 Possess forms and methods of sanitary-educational work.